hiveot/hub.capnp/README.md

 - launcher      manage starting and stopping of services
 - authz         user authorization of capabilities
 - authn         user authentication management
+- pubsub        internal service to publish and subscribe to events and actions
 ```

 Todo in order to reach Alpha:
 ```
-- pubsub service          publish and subscribe to events and actions
+- service discovery       authenticated services can connect to other services
+- middleware              hooks to authorize, log, rate limit gateways
-- user gateway service    provide https access to services
+- user gateway service    provide https/websocket access to services
 - iot gateway service     provide http/rpc access to IoT devices
 ```